metalsmith/collections/Readme.md

 # metalsmith-collections

 A [Metalsmith](https://github.com/segmentio/metalsmith) plugin that lets you group files together into an ordered collection, like blog posts.
-That way you can loop over them to generate an index, or add 'next' and 'previous' links between them.
+That way you can loop over them to generate an index, or add 'next', 'previous', 'newer' and 'older' links between them.

 ## Features